efreisa/terraform-templates/vm001/README.md

 This module manage creation for one or more VMs on Azure.
 That VMs are isolated in a vnet and can't be accessed from internet.
+Access to that VMs is down via a hub network that must be defined.

 # Parameters